OrianaFawkes/OrianaFawkes/README.md

 ###### *As you peruse the dictionary, a fresh log entry catches your eye, compelling you to take a closer look.
-The words within seem to change every so often; sporadic insights and revelations will enrich this entry over time.*
+The words within seem to change every so often.*

 ---